FAQ

 The Basics

-An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and trade lane.
+An AEU (Allocation Equivalent Unit) is a tradable loading guarantee for a specific service, week, and equipment type.
 The shipper pays a fee to confirm their slot.
 If they don't use it, they forfeit the fee.
 If the carrier rolls the cargo, the carrier pays a penalty.
-If a shipper's plans change, the reservation moves to someone who needs it, rather than becoming a cancellation.

 How It Works